linusromland/AIBuddy/README.md

 4. Run `pipenv run start` to start the project.

 To automatically reload the project when changes are made, this could be achieved using [Nodemon](https://nodemon.io/).
-Have [Node.JS](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed on your system, and run `npx nodemon --exec pipenv run start` instead of `pipenv run start`.
+Have [Node.JS](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed on your system, and run `npx nodemon --watch src --ext py --exec pipenv run start` instead of `pipenv run start`.
 This will start the project using Nodemon, which will automatically reload the project when changes are made.

 ### VSCode Configuration